Balance and Fall Prevention: Strategies for Intervention

 • Falls are a major cause of death in people over the age of 65.

-• The brain stem making sense of all this sensory information in combination with other parts of the brain.
+The brain stem makes sense of all this sensory information in combination with other parts of the brain.
+As we age, balance control tends to decrease.
+Factors that contribute to this change include changes in:

 • Physiological and psychological function